 What’s equally convenient is that these gardens are all located within a few kilometres of each other so that once you arrive, everything is within easy access.

 Leave Melbourne and go straight to one of the region’s most loved places, the Alfred Nicholas Memorial Gardens in Sherbrooke (pictured below).
 Follow the winding paths down to an ornamental lake and its photogenic boathouse.
 There are waterfalls, plenty of native flowers and birdlife and even the local echidnas have been known to scurry across the walking paths.
 Here you’ll find plenty of areas suitable for a picnic lunch or BYO morning tea.
 There’s public parking across from the garden entry, bathroom facilities and dogs are even allowed on a lead.

 The historic garden is open daily from 10 am to 5pm and it’s full of vibrant foliage and greenery as well as tall, shady trees that make hiking through this area cool even during the summer months.

-From here, it’s just a short drive to Cloudehill Gardens in nearby Olinda.
+From here, it’s just a short drive to Cloudehill Gardens in nearby Olinda (pictured below).
 A must-see location in the Dandenongs, and if you’re a Diggers Club member, entry is free.
 If not, a $10 fee will allow you to stroll through an oasis of more than 20 beautifully manicured private gardens and lawns as well as enjoy garden sculptures and artworks.
-There’s also an onsite Diggers Club Nursery where you can get inspired and stock up on supplies for you home garden.
+There’s also an onsite Diggers Club Nursery where you can get inspired and stock up on supplies for your home garden.